Mecca and the Soul Brother: Release and commercial performance

+"Straighten It Out" is the second single taken from The Main Ingredient, which was released to critical acclaim in 1992.
+The song deals with bootleggers and sample clearance opportunists.
+Unlike the previous single, "They Reminisce Over You (T.R.O.Y.)", "Straighten It Out" did not chart on the Billboard Hot 100.
+The song contains a sample from "Our Generation" by Ernie Hines.

+The third and final single, "Searching", was released in 1995.
+This is a downtempo and mellow song about relationships, with singer Vinia Mojica performing the chorus.
+Released just prior to the breakup of the group, the song received very little promotion.
+It was remixed and re-released at the beginning of 1996.
+The song features samples from the Roy Ayers song "Searching".

 Reception

 Mecca and the Soul Brother brought considerable acclaim to the duo.
 They were often compared to the group Gang Starr, which also featured one MC, and a producer/DJ.
 Although the album garnered a great amount of acclaim, sales were slow.
 The group only grew more popular, however, and next appeared on the Menace II Society soundtrack, followed by Who's the Man? and Poetic Justice respectively, before returning in 1994 with The Main Ingredient.